IshaanDesai/coupled-heat-conduction/README.md

 # coupled-heat-conduction

 This code solves a two-scale heat conduction model using the finite element library Nutils.
 A micro grain scale model is coupled with a macro Darcy scale model using the coupling library preCICE.
 This code is developed as part of the [SimTech PN5-9 project](https://www.simtech.uni-stuttgart.de/exc/research/pn/pn5/pn5-9/) at the University of Stuttgart.
 The macro code is `macro-heat-cond.py` and the micro code is `micro-sims/micro-heat-cond-circular.py`.
-Both the codes can be run as single physics problems and coupled problems.
+Both the codes can be run as single physics problems.
+For coupled problems the micro problems are managed via a `micro-manager.py` script.
+The macro problem and micro manager are configured via JSON files.

 ## Dependencies